 Other funding options

-Check your home insurance policy, which may include cover for legal expenses.
+Check your home insurance policy, which might include cover for legal expenses.

-If you belong to a trade union, it may provide support for legal fees.
+If you belong to a trade union, it might provide support for legal fees.